MIND Your Reasoning: A Meta-Cognitive Intuitive-Reflective Network for Dual-Reasoning in Multimodal Stance Detection: Method

-Deliberate Reflective Reasoning is analogous to the `System 2' slow thinking process in dual-process cognitive theory and serves as the refinement module of our framework.
+Meta-cognitive Reflective Reasoning is analogous to the `System 2' slow thinking process in dual-process cognitive theory and serves as the refinement module of our framework.
 This process is governed by experience formulation, where novel insights are generated through structured reflection, and experience evolution, where the experience pools are refined by integrating these new insights.

-\subsubsection{Experiences Formulation.}
+\subsubsection{Experiences Formulation}

-The primary objective of experience formulation is to facilitate metacognitive reflection, enabling the agent to distill actionable experience from its performance outcomes.
-To this end, the ReMoD agent employs a structured, multi-step reasoning process, analogous to a CoT, to generate new insights.
+The primary objective of experience formulation is to facilitate meta-cognitive reflection, enabling the agent to distill actionable experience from its performance outcomes.
+To this end, the MIND agent employs a structured, multi-step reasoning process, analogous to a CoT, to generate new insights.

-First, to generate the \textbf{modality experience}, ReMoD evaluates the accuracy of its initial stance predictions across text-only $\hat y_u$, vision-only $\hat y_\mathcal{V}$, and combined multimodal $\hat y_{(u,\mathcal{V})}$ contexts, along with their corresponding rationales $r_{u}$, $r_{\mathcal{V}}$, and $r_{(u,\mathcal{V})}$.
-The outcomes are then distilled into a high-level \textit{modality insight} $I_m$.
-This insight functions as a strategic heuristic, guiding the optimal balance of unimodal and multimodal cues to improve stance detection performance.
-In parallel, forming \textbf{semantic experience} involves ReMoD initiating deep reflection on its reasoning process, with guidance from the initial prediction outcomes of the same text-only, vision-only, multimodal contexts, and the corresponding rationales.
-This reflective process involves a joint analysis of the source text knowledge $\mathcal{K}_u$ and visual knowledge $\mathcal{K}_v$ to scrutinize the depth and comprehensiveness of the reasoning that led to those predictions.
-These reflections are subsequently distilled into a \textit{semantic insight} $I_s$, which articulates actionable strategies for deepening semantic understanding for the task.
+To generate the modality experience, the Modality-CoT initiates a self-diagnostic process.
+It evaluates the accuracy of the initial predictions for text $\hat y_u$, vision $\hat y_\mathcal{V}$, and combined multimodal input $\hat y_{(u,\mathcal{V})}$, along with their corresponding rationales $r_{u}$, $r_{\mathcal{V}}$, and $r_{(u,\mathcal{V})}$.
+By analyzing the failures and successes of these initial judgments, it distills a high-level \textit{modality insight} $\mathcal{I}_m$.
+This insight is not merely a summary, but an adaptive fusion strategy that dictates how to dynamically balance unimodal and multimodal cues in future reasoning.

+In parallel, the Semantic-CoT is tasked with forming the \textbf{semantic experience}.
+This process involves a deep interrogation of the initial reasoning's semantic grounding.
+It synthesizes the agent's internal rationales with the externally-grounded textual knowledge $\mathcal{K}_u$ and visual knowledge $\mathcal{K}_v$.
+This synthesis allows the agent to identify and rectify content-level biases or shallow interpretations.
+The outcome is a semantic insight $\mathcal{I}_s$, an actionable directive that refines the model's strategies for achieving deeper semantic and contextual understanding.

-\subsubsection{Experiences Evolution.}
+\subsubsection{Experiences Evolution}